Have You Ever Heard of The Phrase “It’s Not What You Say, But How You Say It”?

 Practice, Practice, Practice!

 The best way to get a great voice, that shows you have confidence, is to practice.
 First practice at home and then go out and talk to people.
 You could also record your own voice and then listen to it to see if you notice any mistakes.
-Pay close attention to your vocal projection, tone, inflection and the clarity of your voice.
+Pay close attention to your vocal projection, tone, inflection, and clarity of your voice.

 Alternatively, if you’re not making any progress at all (or want to take this to a whole new level), a good idea would be to get some professional voice coaching.
 Having someone to listen to the way you speak and give you constant feedback and advice is an excellent way to improve your voice.